jlpalaciosb/anotador-php/README.md

 ### Prerequisites

-You can run the app with docker!
+You can run the app with docker.
 * docker
 * docker-compose